Privacy

 All data stays on your machine in ~/.oops/:

-- Backups — hard links or copies of files you deleted, in
+- Backups — local copies of protected files, in

 ~/.oops/trash/ - Journal — a log of what commands were intercepted, in